 I finally got an emotional life of my own.
 And because I can now take care of my own emotional needs and validate myself, I no longer need anyone to tell me who I am or give me an assessment of my worth.

-I no longer prioritize being jealous, being seen, being heard, being right, winning, being the “gotcha!” police, and having the last word.
+I no longer prioritize being seen, being heard, being right, “winning,” being the “gotcha!” police, and having the last word.
 I don’t have to worry anymore about insuring a slot (at the expense of my dignity), in “The One That Got Away” zone.
 When you have the ability to validate yourself, you become The One That Got Away by default.

 I’ve let go of expectations from others and because of that, have raised the ones that I have for myself.
-Validation from outside sources is no longer enticing because integrity and dignity have now been replaced by what used to be a bottomless pit of insecurity and hunger for a reminder that I wasn’t as invisible as I felt.
+Validation from outside sources is no longer enticing.
+Integrity and dignity have now been replaced by what used to be a bottomless pit of insecurity and hunger for a reminder that I wasn’t as invisible as I felt.

-I’m no longer game for being anyone’s performing circus animal or emotional training wheels because I don’t make everything about me and my perceived lack of value.
+I’m no longer game for being anyone’s emotional training wheels because I don’t make everything about me and my perceived lack of value.
 Everything is so much less painful, dramatic, and all the concerted effort I used to have to make is now effortless because I’m not relying on anyone else’s compass anymore.
 I gained access back to my own.

 And if I can go from batsh*t to balanced, so.can.YOU.